12 Tips for Cooking Christmas Dinner That’ll Take Away the Stress

 Shutterstock / GANNA MARTYSHEVA

 Have a pre-dinner glass of wine, but don’t over-indulge.
-Alcohol gives you the illusion of feeling more relaxed, but in reality it’s throwing you off your game.
+Alcohol gives you the illusion of feeling more relaxed, but in reality, it’s throwing you off your game.
 Drinking while cooking is not only dangerous, but more likely to result in major mistakes, like a burnt ham.
+Instead, sip on some of these festive mocktail recipes.

 Shutterstock / Oscar Carrascosa Martinez